📶 Get help choosing the right antenna for your IoT product! Join our webinar with Ignion on December 5th.

 Active GPS Onboard Antenna

 The Notecarrier A models feature built-in, active GPS antennas and are designed with a sufficient buffer to isolate the antenna and minimize interference with the other electronics.
-Notecarrier A models do NOT support external GPS antennas.
+Notecarrier A models do not support external active (powered) GPS antennas.

 Header Descriptions